Homer's Triple Bypass

 "Homer's Triple Bypass" is the eleventh episode of the fourth season of the American animated television series The Simpsons.
-It originally aired on the Fox network in the United States on December 17, 1992.
-In this episode, Homer suffers a heart attack due to his very poor health and diet.
-Dr. Hibbert tells Homer that he needs a triple bypass, but the Simpson family resorts to discount surgeon Dr. Nick after learning how expensive the operation would be in a regular hospital.
+It originally aired on Fox in the United States on December 17, 1992.
 The episode was written by Gary Apple and Michael Carrington and directed by David Silverman.

 Plot

-One evening while eating dinner in bed, Homer seems to be having heart problems but is not concerned.
-The next morning, Marge makes him oatmeal for breakfast but he rejects it in favor of bacon and eggs, despite the chest pains he has just been feeling.
-Driving to work, he hears an irregular thumping noise, and is relieved when a gas station mechanic tells him it is his heart, not his car.
+One evening while eating a feast in bed, Homer seems to be having heart problems but is not concerned.
+The next morning, Marge makes him oatmeal for breakfast but he rejects it (claiming there is a bug in it) in favor of bacon and eggs, despite the chest pains he has been feeling.
+Driving to work, he hears an irregular thumping noise, and is relieved when a gas station mechanic tells him the noise is coming from his heart, not his car.

-At work, Mr. Burns observes Homer eating and sleeping at his post.
-He fires him, and berates his gross incompetence.
-At this, Homer has a heart attack.
-Dr. Hibbert informs him and Marge that he needs coronary artery bypass surgery, which will cost $30,000.
+After Mr. Burns observes Homer eating and sleeping on the job, he brings Homer into his office, berates him, and threatens to fire him.
+Due to the extreme stress he is experiencing in that moment, Homer has a heart attack.
+Homer is taken to the hospital, where Dr. Hibbert informs him and Marge that Homer needs a coronary artery bypass surgery, which will cost $30,000.
 Hearing this, Homer has another heart attack, and the fee rises to $40,000.
-This is far beyond the Simpsons' means.
-Homer manages to obtain an insurance policy, but has another heart attack as he is signing the contract, which causes it to be immediately revoked.
-He then approaches leaders of various religious communities, hoping for help, without success.
+Marge and Homer both worry they will not be able to afford the operation.
+Homer manages to obtain an insurance policy, but has another heart attack as he is signing the contract, which causes the policy to be immediately revoked.
+He then approaches leaders of various religious communities, hoping they will give him money, without success.

-Finally, he decides to be treated by Dr. Nick Riviera, who will perform any operation for $129.95.
-The doctor rents a tape to learn how to perform this operation, but something else has been recorded over important parts of the tape.
-In the operating theater he does not know where to start, but Lisa, who has been reading up on the subject, calls down instructions from her place in the viewing gallery.
+The Simpson family learns Dr. Nick Riviera will perform any operation for $129.95, so they decide to hire him to perform the surgery on Homer.
+Dr. Nick rents a tape to learn how to perform the surgery, but another program has been recorded over parts of it.
+In the operating theater, Dr. Nick does not know how to operate on Homer, but Lisa, who has been studying cardiology, calls down instructions from her place in the viewing gallery.
 The operation is a complete success.